They went to an abandoned home to smoke weed. Inside, they found a tiger.

 It took a little convincing before police believed the person who reported the strange discovery.

-The concerned citizen claimed to have entered an abandoned Houston, Texas home to smoke pot and found a tiger.
+The concerned citizen claimed to have entered an abandoned Houston home to smoke pot and found a tiger.

 So, naturally, authorities were suspicious.